awsdocs/amazon-emr-management-guide/doc_source/emr-git-repo-create-notebook.md

 1. For **Security group**, choose **Use your own security group**\.
 **Note**
 The security groups for your notebook must include an outbound rule to allow the notebook to route traffic to the internet via the cluster\.
 It is recommended that you create your own security groups\.
-For more information, see [Specifying EC2 Security Groups for EMR Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-security-groups.html)\.
+For more information, see [Specifying EC2 security groups for EMR Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-security-groups.html)\.

 1. For **Git repositories**, **Choose repository** to associate with the notebook\.